The World’s #1 Executive Coaching and Business Coaching Blog (2017-2020)

 While optimism is necessary to motivate and inspire, underestimating obstacles can be a blind spot for some executives.
 This can be especially true for executives with a lengthy track record.
 Relying on what worked in the past is good to an extent, but executives must understand that fundamental changes regularly take place in technology, markets, and the workforce.
 The executive coach can help the CEO balance optimism with the necessary reality check required to evaluate and surmount obstacles.
 Being able to assess risk while maintaining optimism is a fine line, and a great executive coach helps the CEO tread it successfully.

 CEOs can be inspiring and worthy of admiration, but they are ultimately people just like us.
-Most CEOs recognize that they’re not perfect, and that they can benefit from an executive coach.
+Most CEOs recognize that they’re not perfect and that they can benefit from an executive coach.
 This is a world in which I have extensive experience, and I would love to be able to share some of that with you.
-I invite you to check out my speaking availability, and let’s see if we can get together.
-Exploring how leadership and inspiration flow effectively from the CEO of a company can lead to remarkable results.